 Always be sure to include your team in any discussions related to estimating projects and process.

 Approach your job as though it’s continuing education.
 No matter where you work, things will change.

 I work in the web industry, but I’d never sell myself as a web designer or a developer.
 That being said, I’ve learned enough about design and code over the course of my career to make me somewhat knowledgeable.
 I would never step into a project and say, "I’m the best resource to design or code this," but I know enough about how things are done to ask the right questions and make the proper assumptions about how they should or could be done.
-This helps immensely when estimating project work.
+This helps immensely when estimating project scope and timelines.

 I learned a lot of web skills early in my career and have had to stay on top of industry trends and major changes ever since.
 In addition to that, I had to learn a whole new set of people, processes, and clients every time I started a new job with a new company.
 A career in project management means you have to always stay on top of trends, changes, and deliverables in your industry.
 It isn’t easy, but it’s worth it because it will directly affect your success as a project manager.

 So how can you stay on top of things and improve your project estimation process?